top of page

-Preparing your clients for a customer insurance review can make all the difference when it comes to the success of your appointment setting efforts, quality of the meetings, and overall effectiveness of your program.
+Preparing your clients for a customer insurance review can make all the difference regarding the success of your appointment-setting efforts, the quality of the meetings, and the overall effectiveness of your program.

-Think about marketing, for example: it typically takes a number of touchpoints with a prospective customer to eventually make the sale.
+Think about marketing, for example: it typically takes several touchpoints with a prospective customer to eventually make the sale.

 Warm leads have a higher close rate than cold leads.